-I trust Karl.
+I trusted Karl.
 I wouldn’t have brought him into the business if I didn’t.

 I also knew at an intellectual level that when people unsubscribe for such a reason they were never likely to buy from you in the first place.